 Unquestionably, the more comfortable your headphones are, the more expensive.
 Therefore, you'll want to understand how long you'll wear these headphones.

 If you're going to use these daily for numerous hours, investing in a more expensive and comfortable headphone will be much more beneficial.
-It'll make long voice calls much more bearable, providing you better satisfaction with the device.
+It'll make long voice calls much more bearable, providing you with better satisfaction with the device.

 Is Sound Quality Crucial?